Man in North Carolina fatally shot while deputies served warrant, authorities say - KESQ

 Lydia Brown said she was in bed when her daughter came to deliver the news that her grandson had been shot and killed.

-“He was just here two or three days ago picking up his mail,” the 92-year-old said when she was reached by phone.
+“He was just here two or three days ago picking up his mail,” the 92-year-old said by phone.
 “We want to know why.
 We want to know what (happened).
 And we want to know who,” she said about the investigation into the shooting.
 “He was my grandson and I love him.”

 Brown’s aunt Clarissa Gibson said she heard about the shooting on the news before finding out it was her nephew.

-Note: CORRECTION: An earlier version of this story incorrectly identified Andrew Brown’s age.
-He was 42.